There are no news items yet!

 The Duke of Edinburgh's Award is a way to stretch individuals beyond their own expectations and broaden their horizons.
 Students undertake 4 sections: skill, service, physical recreation and expeditions.
 It is a highly valued extra-curricular activity at KGGS and large numbers of students gain awards each year at Bronze, Silver and Gold levels.

-For further details on the Duke of Edinburgh Awards Scheme, Please see the attachment Duke of Edinburgh Award Scheme
+For further details on the Duke of Edinburgh Awards Scheme, Please see the attachment The Duke Of Edinburgh Award Scheme

 Other school clubs and societies include the Christian "Rock Solid", Maths, Science, Art, Drama, Textiles, ICT and Chess clubs, 3D Workshop, Chemistry, Dance, Modern Foreign Languages, Young Enterprise, School Magazine and Quiz/Games clubs.